shrutisharma27/7targets-docs/_posts/2020-01-21-assistant-details.md

 - Why and when should I use multiple assistants ?
 - Should I invite user to 7Targets or create an assistant for that user.
 Cannot assign assistant from one user to other ?
 - What is send time optimization ?
+- Can I share my assistant with other users of my org ?
+- Can other users in my org use the same assistant ?